CuriousTech/GoldenChute/README.md

 Pics soon.
 I promise.

-I beleve the first model had a push-on/push-off button and the display satayed on.
+I beleve the first model had a push-on/push-off button and the display stayed on.
 For that model, all you need is the PCB, ESP32, and 7 pin connectors.
 Leave out the solid state relay, resistor and 2 pin connectors.

 **Parts needed:**
 -  [PCB on OSHPark](https://oshpark.com/shared_projects/TjqZXsvM)